clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

   see the same link text twice on a page, they'll assume it goes to the same place.
-* **Start link text with keywords**: Frontload the link text with the most important words - this helps users scan the text.
+* **Start link text with keywords**: Frontload the link text with the most important words to help users scan the text.
 * **Avoid generic text**: Don't use generic, uninformative link text such as "click here" or "read more".